ideal-lab5/etf.js/README.md

 ### 📄 License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache2 License - see the LICENSE file for details.
 **Copyright © 2025 by Ideal Labs, LLC**